 8" Carbon-Filled Polypropylene Woofer: Featuring PSB's trademark carbon-filled polypropylene 8" woofer with rubber surround, this speaker has a warm and balanced sound with plenty of power handling thanks to the high temperature voice coil.

-Aimable 1" Aluminum Dome Tweeter: The 1" aluminum dome tweeter, another proprietary PSB driver, is concentrically mounted and features a carefully engineered Wave Guide and ball-joint pivot mount assembly.
+Aimable 1" Aluminium Dome Tweeter: The 1" aluminium dome tweeter, another proprietary PSB driver, is concentrically mounted and features a carefully engineered Wave Guide and ball-joint pivot mount assembly.
 This allows the tweeter to go lower in frequency, creating a perfect blend with the woofer in the crossover region, and allows the tweeter to be aimed toward the listening position for enhanced musical imaging.

 Tweeter Level: Adjustment for the level of the tweeter allows you to "dial-in" the upper frequency response of the speaker and its acoustic environment after installation to achieve the most musical balance for every room.
 The tweeter level switch is found on the front of the speaker and can be set to +3dB or 0dB.

-Precision Crossover Network: The PSB CustomSound series in-ceiling loudspeaker utilizes a precision crossover network between the woofer and concentrically mounted tweeter for a smooth wide-band response.
+Precision Crossover Network: The PSB CustomSound series in-ceiling loudspeaker utilises a precision crossover network between the woofer and concentrically mounted tweeter for a smooth wide-band response.

 Spring-Post Terminals: The PSB CustomSound series in-ceiling speaker is outfitted with spring-post terminals to connect your speaker wire.
 The spring-post terminals will accept bare wire (up to 12AWG), pin-connectors, and banana-plugs (single only).